NVGS: Neural Visibility for Occlusion Culling in 3D Gaussian Splatting: Experiments

 \section{Experiments}

 To evaluate our approach, we first compare against the state of the art for composed scenes, V3DG~\cite{Yang2025V3DG}.
-We also compare against gsplat, and gsplat with the radius clipping parameter enabled.
+We also compare against gsplat and gsplat with the radius-clipping parameter enabled.
 Finally, we include ablations to isolate key components of our approach.
 Our novel instanced rasterizer and occlusion MLP allow our approach to compete with existing LoD methods.
 However, we treat LoD as complementary rather than competing.
 This comparison establishes the performance landscape for composed-scene pipelines and highlights the complementary aspects of both LOD and occlusion culling.
 All our experiments are conducted on a single NVIDIA RTX 3090 Ti with 24 GB of VRAM.
-For comparative experiments with gsplat~\cite{ye2025gsplat} and V3DG\cite{Yang2025V3DG}, we used a version of the scenes downscaled by a factor of two, ensuring that all methods could be run without exceeding VRAM.
+For comparisons with gsplat~\cite{ye2025gsplat} and V3DG~\cite{Yang2025V3DG}, we downscaled the scenes by a factor of two, ensuring that all methods could be run without exceeding VRAM limits.
 We also demonstrate that our approach can run full-scale scenes without exceeding the VRAM limit.
-In \cref{sec:suppl} and on the project page, we provide additional videos for the full scenes and comparisons with other methods.
+We provide additional comparisons and videos for the full scenes in the supplemental and on our project page.